Health Camp Drive (HCD)

 We shall have services of the field and medical coordinator who will be responsible for making day-to-day project decisions and communicating with the relevant partners and stakeholders, including working closely with HCAs, QHDs, Standby nurses and other health workers from already identified health facilities/ health actors.
 We shall engage the UNHCR health department and Uganda’s ministry of Health through the District Health Officers (DHOs).
 Our activities and actions shall always be informed by rigorous monitoring and evaluation ensures the success and sustainability of our actions.

 Please share some of the top strengths identified in the community which your project will serve (500 characters)

 The leadership within the host community and local health structures which ensure that the refugee response is well-integrated with the surrounding communities and environment.
 Although tensions exist, but there is strong relations between the hosts and refugees communities are generally cordial.
 Additionally, as aid programs shifts from emergency to development phase, there's an opportunity for integration of refugees & host communities through Refugee & Host Population Empowerment framework.

-Health Camp Drive targets the Rwenzori and Northern regions of Uganda within refugees camp settings.
+Health Camp Drive targets Rwenzori & Northern regions of Uganda in hosts & refugees camp settings.

 How many months are required for the project idea?
 (500 characters)

 The project idea shall require 24 months of implementation, from inception, product designing, , testing and prototyping and scaling up.